vbillys/writing/IROSPaper-TENCON.md

 Another notable merit of the proposed approach is that a real time obstacle avoidance algorithm is embedded into the feed-back motion controller of the robot.
 Hence, experiments show ISERA can follow a target person while avoid obstacles autonomously in a cluttered environment.

 The paper is organized as follows.
 Section II describes the mobile robot system.
 The people detection, tracking and following approach is detailed in Section III.
-The experiment and results described in Section VI shows the validity and effectiveness of the proposed approach.
+The experiment and results are described in Section VI.
 Finally, a conclusion is given in Section V.

 # System Description